armadaproject/armada-spark/docs/architecture.md

-Fundamentally, `armada-spark`'s architecture and design is closely related to the existing Spark Kubernetes cluster manager, but with the added layer of Armada and it's job system on top.
+Fundamentally, `armada-spark`'s architecture and design is closely related to the existing Spark Kubernetes cluster manager, but with the added layer of Armada and its job system on top.

 A great overview of what a "cluster" is from Spark's perspective can be found [here](https://spark.apache.org/docs/latest/cluster-overview.html).